Qowaiv/Qowaiv/README.md

 instead of a 32 length string.

 #### Sequential UUID's
 Qowaiv supports sequential UUID's.
-The taken approach assignes the first 7 bytes with a representation of the current time.
-It sequential given the following limitations:
+The taken approach assigns the first 7 bytes with a representation of the current time.
+It is sequential given the following limitations:
 * Generated between 2000-01-01 and 9306-12-04
 * Within a timespan of 32 ticks (0.32 nanoseconds) 25% change not to be sequential.